 Since 2015 I have been working on “Stories from the Spectrum,” a series of short films about teens and adults on the autism spectrum.
 I have finished two, have two more in production, and more characters and ideas than I can possibly produce by myself.
 My hope is to raise enough funding to hire a small team of filmmakers who will help me create a wide-ranging series that I will executive produce.

-This is the place where my passion has met the world’s need.
+This is the place where my passion meets the world’s need.
 There is so much misunderstanding, fear, and unnecessary suffering in this world of autism, alongside beautiful stories of courage, perseverance, innovation, humor, and love.
 My hope is that the finished films will deepen public understanding, lessen stigma, celebrate accomplishments, and give voice to people who often have none.

 The Snow Ball (2016)